-Wissahickon Hospice's David Bradley Children's Bereavement Program provides emotional support for young survivors of hospice patients and guides them through the bereavement process in a safe, sensitive environment that caters directly to their needs.
+Wissahickon Hospice's David Bradley Children's Bereavement Program provides emotional support for young people who have lost a significant person in their lives, and guides them through the bereavement process in a safe, sensitive environment that caters directly to their needs.

 David Bradley Children's Bereavement Program

 When it comes to loss of life, children have special needs - they do not have the same avenues or outlets as adults to express their grief, or the experience to understand all they are feeling.

 For children ages 2 to 18, our David Bradley Children's Bereavement Program offers:

 - Individual grief counseling in the home, provided by a certified social worker trained to work with children – for children in our patients' families

 - Phone consultations - open to any child in the community

 - Workshops - providing discussion, art, play and other activities